leorickli/wordpress-aws/3 - Creating the Security Groups.md

 In AWS, a Security Group (SG) is a virtual firewall that controls inbound and outbound traffic for EC2 instances, RDS instances, and other resources within a VPC.
 It acts as a first line of defense for your resources, allowing you to define inbound and outbound rules to control network access.

-In this section we will create multiple Security Groups
+In this section we will create multiple Security Groups.

 ### ALB Security Gruop